6 Careers Students Can Explore in Virtual Reality

 Students can explore the vital role of a dialysis technician and what it takes to support patients through treatment.

-Based on the Core Curriculum for the Dialysis Technician, this simulation allows students to gain hands-on experience with medical equipment, follow strict safety procedures, and learn to monitor and care for patients during dialysis.
+This simulation is based on the Core Curriculum for the Dialysis Technician.
+It allows students to gain hands-on experience with medical equipment, follow strict safety procedures, and learn how to monitor and care for patients during dialysis.

 Each module covers real-world processes, from understanding vascular access points to infection control and site monitoring.
-The simulation mirrors the accuracy and teamwork required in clinical settings, helping students build observation and technical skills while gaining insight into a patient-facing healthcare role.
+The simulation reflects the accuracy and teamwork needed in clinical settings.
+It helps students build observation and technical skills while giving them insight into a patient-facing healthcare role.

 Administrative Assistant